-The student must not only state their grounds for appeal but must also provide evidence to substantiate those grounds.
+The student must not only state a ground or grounds for appeal but must also provide evidence to substantiate those grounds.
 An appeal shall only be granted if there is evidence to support one or more of the grounds set out above.